West Coast Avengers #33-36 (1989)

 This is juxtaposed with Hank and Jan also arguing, and Hank trying to get touchy feely with her.
 In the middle of all this bizarre chaos.

-I’ve said before that what they do to Moon Knight in this series changes the hero forever (and not in a good way), and this is what I meant.
+I’ve said before that what they do to Moon Knight in this series changes the hero for decades to come…and not in a good way.
+This proves my point.
 Moon Knight was best as a schizophrenic who believed in a moon god.
 He’s worst when his multiple identities are completely ignored and there’s a real moon god who physically manifests to pull his fat out of the fire.

 After all that, Quicksilver shows back up and now he’s allied with The Voice, another old Tales to Astonish villain who can make people do whatever he says.